peter88213/nvhelp-de/source/import_menu.rst

    :alt: novelibre Screenshot

-Mit the **Importieren** main-Menü entry, kann man open a pop-up window with a list containing previously exported ODT documents that can be re-imported, thus updating the current project.
+Mit the **Importieren** main-Menü entry, können Sie open a pop-up window with a list containing previously exported ODT documents that can be re-imported, thus updating the current project.